Apply

 8. “Key Clinical Considerations” – or appropriately titled summary bullet points – 3-5 bullets highlighting take home points for clinicians

-9. References – there should be at least 5 geared toward informing clinicians from peer-reviewed journal articles in last 5 years, although there may be articles cited that were published more than 5 years ago.
-Please put an asterisk next to articles of highest relevance for those in direct clinical practice.
+• There should be at least 5 geared toward informing clinicians from peer-reviewed journal articles in last 5 years, although there may be articles cited that were published more than 5 years ago.

 10. Promote inclusivity throughout the manuscript in addition to concepts presented in the clinical and ethical challenges section.